-- Provide built in data for the various equilibrium constants and for total concentrations such as boron that are proportional to salinity. - Allow some additional acid-base information to be added (e.g. total phosphate and/or total silicate concentrations) - Allow calculation of CO2 speciation (typically from 2 analytical parameters, salinity & temperature)
+- Provide built in data for the various equilibrium constants which are functions of salinity, temperature, and pressure as well as for total concentrations such as boron that are proportional to salinity. - Allow some additional acid-base information to be added (e.g. total phosphate and/or total silicate concentrations) - Allow calculation of CO2 speciation (typically from 2 analytical parameters, salinity & temperature)